 - the use of the radio frequency spectrum, having, inter alia, competence to grant, revoke or restrict the rights of use of radio frequencies and to license antenna constructions, as well as regarding matters related to the conditions for placing on the market and use of radio equipment,

-- the postal market, in which traditional post and courier operators are active.
+- the postal services market, in which traditional post and courier operators are active.

 - exercises exclusively all the powers of the Competition Authority with all relevant powers and monitoring rights for the implementation of the national and European Union (EU) competition legislation in the electronic communications and postal services markets.
 In this context, EETT ensures the smooth functioning of the markets, effectively addressing the risks of distortion of competition and safeguarding users’ rights.